BitBoxSwiss/bitbox-base/docs/overview.md

 ## Buy or Build

-We strive to build a professional Bitcoin node as part of our our Shift Cryptosecurity product portfolio, working seamlessly with the BitBox hardware wallet and BitBoxApp.
+We strive to build a professional Bitcoin node, working seamlessly with the BitBox hardware wallet and BitBoxApp.
 Users will be able to buy it, and receive professional support and maintenance.

 The overarching goal, however, is to enable everyone to run a Bitcoin full node.